amazon-archives/amazon-cognito-identity-js/README.md

 ## Configuration

-The Amazon Cognito Identity SDK for JavaScript requires three configuration values from your AWS Account in order to access your Cognito User Pool:
+The Amazon Cognito Identity SDK for JavaScript requires two configuration values from your AWS Account in order to access your Cognito User Pool:

-* The AWS region in which the User Pool was created, e.g. `us-east-1`
 * The User Pool Id, e.g. `us-east-1_aB12cDe34`
 * A User Pool App Client Id, e.g. `7ghr5379orhbo88d52vphda6s9`
   * When creating the App, the generate client secret box must be **unchecked** because the